brokkr/poca/docs/Subscriptions.rst

 file name.
 Alternatively you can set the ``divider`` attribute and give it the desired divider value.
 Spaces in the filename originating from using a title or similar can be replaced by using the ``space`` attribute.
 Spaces will be replaced with the value of the attribute.
-Do note that the resulting filenames are sanitized.
-See the *filenames* section in **Settings**.
+Note that the resulting filenames are sanitized, see the *filenames* section in **Settings**.

-Example
-"""""""
+Example:

 .. code-block:: xml